int <seek function>(qpstream, qpmagic, whence, bufptr, sizeptr)

 Due to the buffering mechanism of a stream,

-field in qpstream
+the magic field in qpstream might be different

 from the actual position for the file (or other devices) associated